-Often, my support and advocacy for the community’s perspective was viewed as challenging the University.
-I was accused of “not watching” my bosses’ back.
-And yet, despite the challenges being able to translate the idea of UROC into a reality that would benefit the community was well worth the cost.
+Sometimes my support and advocacy for the community’s perspective and involvement was viewed as challenging the University.
+I was accused of “not watching” my boss’ back.
+And yet, despite the challenges, being able to translate the idea of UROC into a reality that would benefit the community was well worth the cost.
 I remain connected to the place/space of UROC, and to the people of North Minneapolis.

-One of the general failures that turn supposed collaborations into consultancies is that the institutions meet before hand and plan their strategy.
-In doing so, they often have already made decisions and formed an opinion about the outcome.
+One of the general failures that turn supposed collaborations into consultancies is that the institutional representative often meet before hand to plan their strategy.
+In doing so, they make decisions and form opinions about the outcomes before ever meeting the community.
+This places them in positions of power, who simply want the community to cosign or rubber stamp what they have already decided, making the community consultants instead of collaborators.
 As difficult as it might be, both sides need to come to the situation at hand without an agenda, identify what the core issues are that can be agreed upon, and brainstorm solutions.

 Trust is a process, and it will take time.
-I find that going to the community instead of them coming to the university began to break down some of the “them” v. “us” mentality.
-Also beforehand, those with power have to be clear that they will give up something, and ask the hard question of how much are they willing to relinquish–at the end of the day, collaboration is also about compromise.
+I have found that going to the community instead of them coming to the university began to break down some of the “them” v. “us” mentality.
+Also beforehand, those with power have to be clear that they will give up something, and ask the hard question of how much are they willing to relinquish–at the end of the day, collaboration is all about compromise.